jcreinhold/tiramisu-brulee/docs/usage.rst

 non-``label`` columns in the csv files.

 Make sure to set the ``gpus`` argument to some number greater than or equal to 1 (assuming you want to train on one of more GPUs).
-If you use multiple GPUs 2, you should also change ``accelerator`` to ``ddp``.
+If you use multiple GPUs, you should also change ``accelerator`` to ``ddp``.

 You should also consider using a 2.5D or pseudo-3d network.
 The